Europlanet Public Engagement Funding Scheme

 When to Apply for Funding

-The call for applications for the next round of the Europlanet Public Engagement Funding Scheme Is now open.
+The call for applications for the next round of the Europlanet Public Engagement Funding Scheme Is currently closed.

 How to Apply for Funding: